What does DDU mean?

 Delivered Duty Unpaid, DDU for short, was a clause in the Incoterms (International Commercial Terms) until 2010.
 In the new, revised version the term was omitted, but is still in use today.
 In many instances DDU is replaced by Delivered At Place (DAP) or Delivered At Terminal (DAT).

-Delivery without the customs formalities
+Delivery without customs formalities

 Delivered Duty Unpaid means that the seller of a product ships it to an agreed-upon place and has all the costs and risks during the shipping – but he doesn’t have to bother with the customs formalities.
-This is the responsibility of the buyer.
-He must take care of the customs procedures and must pay custom duties, taxes and other fees.

 Duties of the seller: